-A* results, with one in four entries awarded the most outstanding grades 8-9 and all grades well above the national average.
+A* results, with 31% of entries awarded the most outstanding grades 8-9 and all grades well above the national average.
 The school also celebrated significant value-added scores that measure achievement against predicted grades throughout each girl’s educational journey.

 The Next Chapter

-We are extremely proud of our Queen Mary’s 2019 leavers who all received offers from their first choice sixth form and several gained scholarships to attend prestigious sixth forms including Academic, Music and Riding scholarships to Ampleforth, The Mount, Sidcot, Stowe, St Mary’s Cambridge and Uppingham.
-This is a real testament to the success of the structure of Queen Mary’s School, now educating pupils from age 4 – 16.
+We are extremely proud of our Queen Mary’s 2021 leavers.
+They all received offers from their first choice for 6th form, this included scholarships and double scholarships for Academia, Music and Sport to independent sixth forms.
+This is a real testament to the success of the structure of Queen Mary’s School, educating pupils from age 4 – 16.

 There are currently Queen Mary’s former pupils studying at both Oxford and Cambridge universities.